samlecuyer/sorrow.js/README.md

 # sorrow.js

-A v8-based CommonJS implementation, currently under heavy development.
-The current goals are:
+A v8-based CommonJS implementation, no longer under heavy development.
+The original goals were:

   * **performance** - Be fast, whenever possible.
   * **minimalism** - Provide a full platform for JavaScript development, but don't go overboard.